Peregrine05/guides/src/guides/chunky/title_panorama.md

 Repeat Steps 2 and 3 for the other Skybox presets, renaming each new snapshot after each render finishes according to the mapping below.

-`Skybox Front (North)` -> "panorama_0.png"
+- `Skybox Front (North)` -> "panorama_0.png"

-`Skybox Right` -> "panorama_1.png"
+- `Skybox Right` -> "panorama_1.png"

-`Skybox Back` -> "panorama_2.png"
+- `Skybox Back` -> "panorama_2.png"

-`Skybox Left` -> "panorama_3.png"
+- `Skybox Left` -> "panorama_3.png"

-`Skybox Up` -> "panorama_4.png"
+- `Skybox Up` -> "panorama_4.png"

-`Skybox Down` -> "panorama_5.png"
+- `Skybox Down` -> "panorama_5.png"

 ## Step 4: Create a resource pack

 Create a new directory somewhere on your computer.
 Inside, create a file called "pack.mcmeta".
 Write the following text to the file, editing the description as you desire.
-See [this Minecraft Wiki page](https://minecraft.fandom.com/wiki/Pack_format) for a list of pack formats.
+See <a href="https://minecraft.fandom.com/wiki/Pack_format" target="_blank">this Minecraft Wiki page</a> for a list of pack formats.
 Write the appropriate pack format for the version of Minecraft on which you wish to use the pack.

 ```json
 {